 Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko

-I found this easy oven-fried buttermilk-mustard chicken thighs with panko recipe on Myrecipes and couldn’t wait to make it for dinner.
-The buttermilk-mustard marinade made the meat tender on the inside while the panko made it perfectly crispy on the outside.
-I adapted the recipe to work with what I had in the house and loved how the chicken turned out.
-These delicious crispy panko-crusted chicken thighs were a hit with all of us and paired nicely with rice and garlicky green beans almondine.
+I found this easy oven-fried buttermilk-mustard chicken thighs with panko recipe on MyRecipes and couldn’t wait to make it for dinner.
+The buttermilk-mustard marinade made the meat tender on the inside while the panko made it perfectly crispy on the outside. Â I adapted the recipe to work with what I had in the house and loved how the chicken turned out.
+These delicious crispy panko-crusted chicken thighs were a hit with all of us and paired nicely with wild rice, garlicky green beans almondine, and dinner rolls.

 Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko